nmalsabah/star-trek-trivia-game/README.md

 - **User Accounts:** Create a personalized account to view your score.

-- **Admin Account:** Login into an admin account to remove/add users and reset user scores.
+- **Admin Account:** Login into an admin account to remove, add, and update users.

 ## How to Play
 1. **Launch the App:** Open the project in Android Studio, connect your Android device or use an emulator, build and run the app.